 "Our Colour Reflection coming to Chester Cathedral feels like, for me, it’s coming home… The exhibition in the Chapter House came about because I loved the space first and foremost – it really lent itself to the scale of the work”

-From 1 February - 1 March visitors to Chester Cathedral will have a unique opportunity to see Liz West’s beautiful “Our Colour Reflection” installed in the Chapter House.
+In February 2018 visitors to Chester Cathedral had a unique opportunity to see Liz West’s beautiful “Our Colour Reflection” installed in the Chapter House.

 Liz West’s work is powerful and immersive, experimenting with the relationship between light and colour, heightening sensory awareness in the viewer and provoking a deep emotional response.

-Following the huge success of the Ark Exhibition of modern sculpture in summer 2017, the Gothic architecture of the cathedral’s Chapter House will provide the perfect setting for Our Colour Reflection.
+Following the huge success of the Ark Exhibition of modern sculpture in summer 2017, the Gothic architecture of the cathedral’s Chapter House provided the perfect setting for Our Colour Reflection.

-Chester Cathedral and Chester Visual Arts present Our Colour Reflection by international Artist Liz West.
-Our Colour Reflection creates a conversation between the viewer and the Chapter House using hundreds of mirrors made of coloured acrylic.
+Our Colour Reflection by international Artist Liz West created a conversation between the viewer and the Chapter House using hundreds of mirrors made of coloured acrylic.

 Liz West Exhibition Film